- Program Description

 - The Project Manager/Supervisor will identify any work that has the potential for creating dust, fumes, smoke, or similar alarm triggering material.
 They are responsible for following the steps set forth in this policy to avoid nuisance alarms.

-- The Project Manager/Supervisor is responsible for completely (in its entirety) the Fire Alarm Impairment application and submitting it (in a timely fashion as per FOC guidelines) to the Impairment Coordinator.
+- The Project Manager/Supervisor is responsible for having the Contractor complete (in its entirety) the Fire Alarm Impairment application, and then submitting it (in a timely fashion as per FOC guidelines) to the Impairment Coordinator.

-- Once the application is approved the Project Manager/Supervisor is responsible for submitting a complete work request to FOC to schedule to impairment.
+- Once the application is approved the Project Manager/Supervisor is responsible for submitting a complete work request, including the signed application, to FOC to schedule the impairment.

-- The fire alarm system must be returned to the same or better condition after each impairment.
-Damage to the fire alarm system as a result of work in a building will need to be repaired immediately by the Project Manager/Supervisor or their designee.
+- The fire alarm system must be returned to the same or better condition after each Damage to the fire alarm system as a result of work in a building will be the responsibility of the person/company performing work and shall be repaired immediately.

 - Repeated failure by a Project Manager/Supervisor to follow this procedure will result in a STOP WORK order and/or the denial of an application.